Home » Flute Music

 Below: The tune is Hector the Hero (waltz) – played on a Martin Doyle D flute made of cocus wood.

-Related
+Related Page

 Eimear McGeown

 Eimear McGeown is an accomplished musician from County Armagh in Northern Ireland who plays both classical and Irish flutes.
-A Northern Ireland Champion dancer at a young age, Eimear began playing whistle at the age of nine and progressed to the Irish flute a year later having lessons with Sligo born flautist Séamus Tansey.
-Eimear was the Ulster Champion on the whistle at eleven-years-old and went on to win two All Ireland Champion titles on the Irish flute both as a soloist and in a trio with her brother and sister.
+A Northern Ireland Champion dancer at a young age, Eimear began playing whistle at the age of nine and progressed to the Irish flute a year later, having lessons with Sligo born flautist Séamus Tansey.
+Eimear was the Ulster Champion on the whistle at eleven years old and went on to win two All Ireland Champion titles on the Irish flute both as a soloist and in a trio with her brother and sister.
 Both tracks below are played on a Martin Doyle D flute made of African Blackwood.

 Below: The tune is Brendan's Air.